 Additional courses are selected under the advisement of the Chemistry Department Graduate Advisor.
 Under normal circumstances, each student is expected to take 2-3 upper division lecture courses at the 500-level.
 Additional courses will include credits for independent research and may include coursework specific to those students holding TAs.

 The maximum academic load for graduate students is 20 credits per quarter, however a typical course load for chemistry graduate students is 8 credits per quarter.
 Students enrolled in 8 credits are considered full time for purposes of financial aid and eligibility for veteran’s benefits.
-In most cases, enrollment in 8 credits is also required for TA eligibility.
+In most cases, enrollment in 8 credits is also required for TA eligibility (paid position).
 Some flexibility in this policy is possible for students at the end of their graduate program whose only remaining requirement is completion of the thesis.
 Questions about this situation should be directed to the Graduate Program Advisor.

 - MS-Chemistry, Recommended Schedule